webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 <p style="text-align:center;"><img src="/assets/gitbook/images/webex.png" width="100"></p>

-# Part 4: Introduction to Flow Versioning
+## 3: Introduction to Flow Versioning

 Tagging a version of the flow should come up while publishing.
 There are 3 predefined tags - Live, Dev, Test, and one default Tag - Latest.
 The tag selection dropdown is visible after publish button is hit.
 Multiple tags are allowed to be selected.
 Once selected and published and those tags are associated to that specific version.